Architect: Gresford Architects

 Shading: Young Design Build Motorised external blinds providing 38% of reduction factor Z for temporary sun protection

 Founded in 2006, Gresford Architects seek to create buildings that are thoughtful, practical, sustainable and beautiful.
 The practice enjoys working with new and existing (including listed) buildings, through an ethos that treats them as living organisms that can adapt, change and age in their own individual ways.
-Gresford Architects are also experts in Passivhaus design, which they have applied successfully to several refurbishment and new build projects – sustainable building is fundamental to their approach, ensuring their buildings are comfortable, designed to last, and use energy and materials as efficiently as possible.
+Gresford Architects are also experts in Passivhaus design, which they have applied successfully to several refurbishment and new build projects.
 Gresford Architects take a hands-on approach, and take pride in creative and collaborative relationships with their clients and contractors.
 Projects are characterised by a keen sense of craftsmanship and an enthusiasm for exploring surfaces, joints, textures and light.